Pixel-Process-UG/marzipano/README.md

    - Publish to npm (if `NPM_TOKEN` secret is configured)

 **Manual Release (if needed):**
-- `npm run release` - Build production bundle
+- `npm run build` - Build production bundle
-- `npm run deploy` - Deploy to website
 - `npm publish` - Publish to npm registry